How to Fix Tesla Curb Rash: A DIY $20 Guide (That Actually Lasts)

 5. Best DIY kit to pass Tesla’s inspection.

-To ensure you pass the “Excess Wear” check in the US, I recommend:
+To make sure you pass the Excess Wear check in the United States I think you should do this: